Education and Training Program

-The FEnEx CRC education and training program will be designed to deliver a highly skilled workforce with the capabilities needed to transform the sector’s productivity.
 It is imperative that both vocational and tertiary-level skill sets relevant to the energy export industry are updated in-line with advances in digital and process technologies to enable tomorrow’s workforce to compete globally while transitioning towards a low carbon future.

 By working through and growing educational partnerships between the Universities and with selected TAFE colleges, the FEnEx CRC education and training programs will focus on developing industry-ready researchers, engineers and operators.

-Additionally, professional development opportunities, particularly in the areas of digital technology, will be developed to support SMEs and start ups and facilitate career progression within larger companies.
+Additionally, professional development opportunities, particularly in the areas of digital technology, will be developed to support SMEs and start-ups and facilitate career progression within larger companies.

 - Approximately 80 research by higher degree candidates, PhDs and Masters by research.
-Customised programs in business, leadership, commercialisation; and driving innovation will generate highly valued and effective workplace candidates.
+Customised programs in business, leadership, commercialisation and driving innovation will generate highly valued and effective workplace candidates.

-Additionally, the CRC will provide broader community communication to expand the Australian population’s awareness and understanding of hydrogen, which, up to date, has been limited to industrial uses.
+- The CRC will provide broader community communication to expand the Australian population’s awareness and understanding of hydrogen, which, up to date, has been limited to industrial uses.